addisonj/dependable/README.md

 ## Development

-Dependable is written in coffeescript.
-To generate javascript, run `npm run prepublish`.
+Dependable was written in coffeescript.
+The js here was generated use decaffinate, because coffeescript drives me bonkers

 Tests are written with mocha.
 To run the tests, run `npm test`.